2008 IIHF Inline Hockey World Championship Division I: Qualifying round

 Great Britain and Canada advanced to the qualifying round after finishing first in Group C and Group D respectively.
 Great Britain faced off against Austria, who finished last in Group A of the Top Division tournament, and Canada was drawn against Germany, who finished last in Group B of the Top Division tournament, for a chance to participate in the Top Division playoffs.
 Both Great Britain and Canada lost their matches and advanced to the Division I playoffs, while Austria and Germany advanced to the Top Division playoffs.

 All times are local (UTC+2).

 Playoff round

 Great Britain and Canada advanced to the playoff round after losing their qualifying round matches.
 They were seeded alongside the six other teams of the tournament based on their results in the preliminary round.
 The four winning quarterfinalists advanced to the semifinals while the losing teams moved on to the relegation round.
 In the relegation round New Zealand and Bulgaria lost their games to Hungary and Japan respectively and were relegated to the continental qualifications.
-In the semifinals Great Britain defeated Brazil and Canada beat Australia, both advancing to the gold medal game.
+In the semifinals Great Britain defeated Brazil and Canada beat Australia, both advancing to the final.
 After losing the semifinals Australia and Brazil played off for the bronze medal with Brazil winning 4–3.
-Canada defeated Great Britain 7–4 in the gold medal game and earned promotion to the 2009 IIHF Inline Hockey World Championship.
+Canada defeated Great Britain 7–4 in the final and earned promotion to the 2009 IIHF Inline Hockey World Championship.

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: